 Senior Vice President; Chief Architect; General Manager, Architecture, Graphics, and Software

-Raja M. Koduri is senior vice president, chief architect, and general manager of Architecture, Graphics, and Software at Intel Corporation.
-Koduri leads the expansion of Intel’s leading position in integrated graphics for the PC market with discrete graphics solutions for a broad range of computing segments.
-He also leads differentiated IP across computing, graphics, media, imaging and machine intelligence capabilities for the client and data center segments, artificial intelligence, and emerging opportunities like edge computing.
-Before joining Intel in 2017, he was senior vice president and chief architect of the Radeon Technologies Group at Advanced Micro Devices Inc. From 2009 to 2013, Koduri served as director of graphics architecture at Apple Inc. Earlier in his career, Koduri held various graphics leadership roles at AMD and ATI Technologies Inc. He initially joined AMD in 2001.
+Raja M. Koduri is senior vice president and general manager of the Accelerated Computing Systems and Graphics (AXG) Group at Intel Corporation.
+He leads a business unit chartered with delivering high performance computing and graphics solutions for integrated and discrete segments across client, enterprise and data center.
+Before joining Intel in 2017, he was senior vice president and chief architect of the Radeon Technologies Group at Advanced Micro Devices Inc. From 2009 to 2013, Koduri served as director of graphics architecture at Apple Inc. Earlier in his career, Koduri held various graphics leadership roles at AMD and ATI Technologies Inc.

 Sandra L. Rivera

-Sandra L. Rivera is executive vice president and chief people officer at Intel Corporation.
-She leads Intel’s Human Resources organization and is responsible for driving greater business results through a culture that embraces diversity and inclusion as well as being responsible for the company’s policies and programs related to human resources worldwide.
-Rivera joined Intel in 2000 as a marketing director after the acquisition of Dialogic Corporation.
+Sandra L. Rivera is executive vice president and general manager of the Datacenter and AI Group at Intel Corporation.
+She leads Intel’s development of leadership data center products for a cloud-based world, including Intel® Xeon® and field programmable gate array (FPGA) products.
+She also drives the company’s overall artificial intelligence (AI) strategy and product roadmap.
 Before joining Intel, Rivera co-founded and served as president of The CTI Authority, and served as president of the computer telephony division at Catalyst Telecom.
 She sits on the Equinix board of directors.